What Is Occitan? How a Formerly Banned Language Influenced Modern French

 - For dessert, one can have some French nougat, from the Occitan pan nogat (nutty bread).
 As you likely know, nougat is a chewy confection of roasted nuts, egg whites and sugar or honey.

 The following animals were originally Occitan, and French took on versions of the Occitan names.

-I’ll give the French word, followed by the Occitan, followed by the English.
-You’ll see a certain obvious pattern in how these words became Frenchified.
+I’ll give an Occitan word first, followed by its French translation and then English.
+You’ll see a certain obvious pattern in how these words became Frenchified:

 4. Miscellaneous screwball words

 - The French word for lawn, pelouse, comes from the Occitan pelosa or peluda, which means hairy or shaggy.
 It’s a memorable (or disturbing?) image for a lawn, isn’t it?
 If you want to describe someone as hairy in French, you can use poilue.